-- 4-momentum conservation is assumed for all vertices in the event record. - Status codes: only information on whether a given particle is incoming, outgoing or intermediate will be used. - Pointers at a vertex are assumed to be bi-directional.
-That is, it is possible to traverse the record structure from mother to daughter and from daughter to mother along the same path.
+- 4-momentum conservation is assumed for all vertices in the event record. - Status codes: only information on whether a given particle is incoming, outgoing or intermediate will be used.

 &lt;sup>6At least in principle, because in practice its properties may be rather of a graph without universally defined properties.
 This makes our task challenging.